AustralianBioCommons/doc_guidelines/infrastructure_optimisation.md

 ## Exemplar: e.g. *Genus species* reference genome assembly

-## Workflow tutorial specific to infrastructure
+## Tutorial specific to infrastructure

-## How to access *Compute infrastructure name* and install workflow
+## How to access *Compute infrastructure name*

 Includes straightforward signing in to *Compute infrastructure name*

+## How to install or access tool/workflow

-## Test your installation
+## Test existing or new installation

-## Workflow optimisation at infrastructure
+## Optimisation required at infrastructure

-## Infrastructure utilisation metrics
+## Infrastructure usage metrics

 ## Freeform section